5 Top Tips for Moving to London

-Immediately, you will get slap in the face with a large dosage of reality.
-The next months will extremely hard.
-So if you are thinking to relocate in London either temporarily or permanently, below are 5 top tips you should keep in mind to make your stay a successful one.
+Immediately, you might get slapped in the face with a large dosage of reality.
+The next months might be challenging.
+So if you are thinking of relocating to London either permanently or temporarily, below are 5 top tips you should keep in mind to make your stay a successful one.

 Visas and immigration.

-Those who come from European Union will not have any issue since they automatically eligible to work and live in all member states.
-Nevertheless, if you’re planning to transfer in London, you are required to get the right visa.
+Those, who come from European Union, will not have any issue since they are automatically eligible to work and live in all member states.
+Nevertheless, if you’re planning to move to London, you are required to get the right visa.
 There are various online sites that offer valuable advice on every type of immigration and visa.
-Immigrants can also apply online.
-Your visa will depend on your reason for relocating in London.
+Foreigners can also apply online.
+Your visa will depend on your reason for relocating to London.

 Learn the language and etiquette.

 Large majority of London dwellers understand and speak British English, with more than three quarters talking it as their first language.
-Particularly if you’re an American English speaker, it is worth acquainting yourself with various word differences (ex. they use the word lift instead of elevator, crisps instead of chips).
+Particularly if you’re an American English speaker, it is worth acquainting yourself with various word differences, such as lift instead of elevator, crisps instead of chips.
 Also, learn their etiquette.
 For instance, jumping a queue is considered very insolent.

 Find the perfect accommodation.